IEU is a Union of members formed for mutual support and representation both industrially and professionally.

 The Reps are also delegates to the IEU(SA) Council.
 Country schools are able to arrange for a city school to carry their proxy if they find attendance difficult.

-Each Branch is entitled to one delegate vote for every 20 (or part thereof) members.
-The Branch may choose one delegate to carry all of its votes or several delegates to share the votes.
-It is up to the Branch to determine how it wishes to be represented.
+Each Sub-branch is entitled to one delegate vote for every 20 (or part thereof) members.
+The Sub-branch may choose one delegate to carry all of its votes or several delegates to share the votes.
+It is up to the Sub-branch to determine how it wishes to be represented.
 The Council meets once per year usually at the Annual Reps Conference.